buwilliams/rpcsql/README.md

 ## The vision

-I'd like to query the backend without creating unnecessary APIs through a easy-to-use JS interface.
-Here's an example:
+Make API call without creating the API using JS lib and a graphGL like SQL interface.

+Here's an example of what the JavaScript so far:

 ```JavaScript
 RpcSql('/api')